 Five Christmas traditions that we love in Colombia

 Christmas is undoubtedly the most desired and most enjoyed time in Colombia.
-The music, the typical dishes and the celebrations are part of the customs that we traditionally celebrate as a family.
+The music, the typical dishes and the celebrations are part of the christmas traditions that we celebrate as a family in the country.

 A good Colombian already has his house and facade ready when Christmas knocks on his door.
 That is why we should not skimp on lighting Christmas with neon lights of different colors, ribbons and garlands.